pictureanastronomer/pictureanastronomer.github.io/_pages/publiclectures.md

 - Dame Jocelyn Bell Burnell -- February 19, 2025
 - Anna Frebel -- February 25, 2025

-See below for more information about each of the invited speakers and their talks (more to be added).
+See below for more information about each of the invited speakers and their talks.

 <!-- pages/projects.md -->